sebpardo/rtails/README.md

 ## To Do

-  - [ ] Add function for GED
+  - [x] Add function for GEV
-  - [ ] Add option for autocorrelation in deviates
+  - [x] Add option for autocorrelation in deviates
-  - [ ] Add manual with guidance of when to use which function
+  - [ ] Add vignette with guidance of when to use which function
   - [ ] Add checks in functions and tests
+  - [ ] Finish updating normal dist